 Plant science will prepare you for a variety of careers.
 You could work in education, post-secondary, government, research, agribusiness, consulting, farming, processing or marketing.
-Upon graduation you could find yourself in any of the following careers:
+Upon graduation you will be on your way to become a Professional Agrologist; you could find yourself in any of the following careers:

 - field or greenhouse manager

 - pest management

 - service and support industries (product suppliers, consulting)